nmlq/tickex/README.md

 ADDITIONAL_TICKERS=A,B,C
 ```

+they will be split and used along with defaults.

 ## Pipeline

 Using the `yfinance` module, initially get 5 years of single day tickers and 60 days of 15 minute tickers.